krzemienski/awesome-from-stars/README.md

 * [bentoml/OpenLLM](https://github.com/bentoml/OpenLLM): Run any open-source LLMs, such as Llama 3.1, Gemma, as OpenAI compatible API endpoint in the cloud.
 * [openMEDIADESK/openMEDIADESK](https://github.com/openMEDIADESK/openMEDIADESK): Web based image database, filesharing, photo, media hosting and video streaming platform in java
 * [openmediavault/openmediavault](https://github.com/openmediavault/openmediavault): openmediavault is the next generation network attached storage (NAS) solution based on Debian Linux.
 Thanks to the modular design of the framework it can be enhanced via plugins. openmediavault is primarily designed to be used in home environments or small home offices.
 * [commaai/openpilot](https://github.com/commaai/openpilot): openpilot is an operating system for robotics.
+Currently, it upgrades the driver assistance system in 275+ supported cars.
 * [openplayerjs/openplayerjs](https://github.com/openplayerjs/openplayerjs): Lightweight HTML5 video/audio player with smooth controls and ability to play VAST/VPAID/VMAP ads
 * [CalcProgrammer1/OpenRGB](https://github.com/CalcProgrammer1/OpenRGB): Open source RGB lighting control that doesn't depend on manufacturer software.
 Supports Windows, Linux, MacOS.
 Mirror of https://gitlab.com/CalcProgrammer1/OpenRGB.
 Releases can be found on GitLab.
 * [OpenRouterTeam/openrouter-runner](https://github.com/OpenRouterTeam/openrouter-runner): Inference engine powering open source models on OpenRouter